DE7-team6-final/.github/profile/README.md

 processes it for analytics, and delivers alerts and dashboards.

 Tech stack:
-Redpanda, Airflow, Snowflake, dbt, GCP, AWS
+Kafka, Airflow, Snowflake, dbt, GCP, AWS